 This should be the same as the data\directory setting in postgresql.conf .
-Even though this value can be read from postgresql.conf or the database cluster it is prudent to set it in case those resources are not available during a restore or offline backup scenario.
+Even though this value can be read from postgresql.conf or PostgreSQL it is prudent to set it in case those resources are not available during a restore or offline backup scenario.

-The db-path option is tested against the value reported by PostgreSQL on every online backup so it should always be current.
+The pg-path option is tested against the value reported by PostgreSQL on every online backup so it should always be current.